larssteenhoff/UnrealThemeModern/README.md

 1. Navigate to your Engine\Content folder.

-2. Make a copy of these two folders: "Editor" and "Slate" this will be your backup if you would like to revert the theme, otherwise you'll have to reinstall the engine.
+2. Make a copy of these two folders: "Editor" and "Slate" this will be your backup if you would like to revert the theme without reinstalling unreal.

 3. Download or clone the repo, and copy the "Editor" and "Slate" folders into your Engine/Content folder.
-You will be asked to override a few thousand files, hit yes.
+You will be asked to override the files, hit yes.

 Should you want the Graph Nodes in blueprint/material editor to be the old versions, Do not copy and replace the "Editor/Slate/Graph" folder.